metablaster/WindowsFirewallRuleset/docs/CommandHelp.md

 ### Repository creation date

-To figure out the date and time some repository was created run curl against following URL format:
+To figure out the date and time some repository was created run curl against the following URL format:

 `https://api.github.com/repos/<REPO_OWNER>/<REPO_NAME>`